sumantkg/Hack-Web3Conf/README.md

    - Once everything is filled out, click “Submit”!
 You will receive a confirmation email once your submission is successful.
 If you don’t see it in your inbox, check your spam folder or reach out to us for support.
 ### 🛠️ Need Support in Completion

-If you encounter any issues or have questions, you can reach out for support through [GitHub Discussions](https://github.com/GSSoC24/Postman-Challenge/discussions/categories/q-a).
+If you encounter any issues or have questions, you can reach out for support through [GitHub Discussions](https://github.com/orgs/GSSoC24/discussions/1021).
 Follow these steps to get the help you need:

-1. **Visit the Discussions Page**: Go to the [GitHub Discussions](https://github.com/GSSoC24/Postman-Challenge/discussions/categories/q-a) page for the Postman-Challenge repository.
+1. **Visit the Discussions Page**: Go to the [GitHub Discussions](https://github.com/orgs/GSSoC24/discussions/1021) page for the Postman-Challenge repository.
 2. **Browse Existing Discussions**: Check if your question or issue has already been addressed.
 3. **Start a New Q&A Discussion**: If you can't find an answer, start a new discussion.
 4. **Provide Details**: Clearly describe your issue or question.
 5. **Engage with the Community**: Engage with other community members by responding to their comments and get [GitHub Badges](https://github.com/GSSoC24/Contributor/discussions/11)<br><br>
 For urgent issues or further assistance, contact the maintainers directly through mail at gssoc@girlscript.tech

+## You're All Set!
+Congratulations!
+You’ve now successfully submitted your project for the virtual round of Hack Web3Conf.
+Keep an eye out for updates and feedback from our judges.
+If your idea is selected, you’ll be invited to participate in the physical round in Goa, where you’ll get to bring your project to life.

 ## Customizing Badge on GitHub Profile